Featured site: Get your life organized with an Erin Condren LifePlanner™

 Breastfeeding mothers are correct to be concerned about what decision to make regarding wedding attendance if baby isn’t invited.
 Because the mother’s milk supply depends on baby feeding at frequent intervals, it is not always desirable or even possible to leave the baby with a sitter, especially if the wedding venue is far away.
 Yet, it is still not appropriate to bring a baby to a wedding if baby isn’t invited.
 Mothers in these situations have two main options:

-If it turns out baby isn’t invited to the wedding or reception, be assured this is not a slight against you.
+If your child is not invited to the wedding or reception, be assured this is not a slight against you.
 The bride and groom are free to choose the type of wedding they want; this may include an adult atmosphere or simply a minimum of noise during the ceremony.

-Some brides will make exceptions to include breastfeeding newborns even if they are having an otherwise child-free wedding, (if you plan to ask, use the tactful method described above).
-Yet there is no obligation etiquette-wise or otherwise for brides to make any exceptions to an adults-only wedding, and likewise, you are under no obligation to attend.
+Some brides will make exceptions to include breastfeeding babies at weddings even if they are having an otherwise child-free wedding - if you plan to ask, use the tactful method described above.
+Yet there is no obligation etiquette-wise or otherwise for brides to make any exceptions to an adults only wedding, and likewise, you are under no obligation to attend.

 If you are a bridesmaid who has just found out that her baby isn’t invited, then the bride has put you in the extremely awkward position of expecting your attendance at the wedding without allowing you to bring your baby.
 Surprisingly, it may happen that a bride set on having an adults-only wedding might choose a bridesmaid with (or expecting) a baby!
 Ideally, the question of whether the baby may attend should have been discussed by both parties early on.
 Unfortunately, this problem sometimes remains unclear until the invitations are issued.

 If you are a bridesmaid and your baby isn’t invited, this is the one situation where you should ask the bride straight out if she is willing to make an exception to allow you to bring your baby.
-If she says no, and if you are not comfortable with leaving baby with a sitter, it’s quite acceptable for you to walk away from the situation by telling her you are simply not able to be a bridesmaid anymore, even at a very late stage of the proceedings.
+If she says no, and if you don't have a 100% trusted sitter such as your mom or MIL, it’s quite acceptable for you to walk away from the situation by telling her you are simply not able to be a bridesmaid anymore, even at a very late stage of the proceedings.
 Keep calm and just explain the facts.
-At the end of the day, your duty to your baby is far more important than your duty as a bridesmaid or friend.
+Ultimately, your duty to your baby is far more important than your duty as a bridesmaid or friend.

 Conclusion